HoloLabInc/HoloLabDnnPackages/README.md

 ## About

 The HoloLab DNN Packages providing image recognition library using deep learning running on the Unity.
-This packages is implemented based on Unity Sentis.
+This packages is implemented based on Unity Sentis, and can be deployed to all platforms supported by Unity.

 ## Packages